Wide-angle Image Rectification: A Survey: Introduction

 \item we evaluate the performance of state-of-the-art methods and discuss their strengths and limitations on both synthetic datasets and real-world images and also propose a strong baseline model;

 \item we provide some insights into current research trends to highlight several promising research directions in the field. \end{itemize}

 The rest of this paper is organized as follows.
-We first introduce some basic camera models in Section~\ref{cameramodels}, followed by the review of distortion models in Section~\ref{distortionmodels}.
+We first introduce several typical camera models and distortion models in Section~\ref{cameramodels} and \ref{distortionmodels}.
 Details of the traditional geometry-based and learning-based methods are presented in Section~\ref{rectification}, followed by the performance evaluation in Section~\ref{performance}.
 Next, we provide some insights on recent trends and point out several promising research directions in this field in Section~\ref{future}.
 Finally, the concluding remarks are made in Section~\ref{conclusion}.